darkarp/chromepass/README.md

 ```Batch
 setx PATH "%PATH%;C:\Python27\;C:\Python27\Scripts"
 ```
-**NOTE**: This command assumes Python was installed in the default directory
+**NOTE**: This command assumes Python was installed in the default directory.

+**This script was tested under Windows 7 Home 64-bit** The server, when created in Windows 7, works with all earlier versions, including current Windows 10.

 ### Features:

 	1. Grabs Google Chrome saved passwords and decrypts them.